The 35th ESVS Hybrid Annual Meeting, Rotterdam, Netherlands, Rotterdam, Netherlands, 28 - 29 September 2021, pp.1

 Background: Fetuin-A is a prevalent anti-inflammatory glycoprotein that resists proinflammatory cytokine production.
 Low fetuin-A levels indicate an increased risk for cardiovascular diseases.
 As fetuin-A levels decrease, the production of inflammatory cytokines increases as a result of adipocyte-related inflammation.
 With this study, the natural aged rat model that we created for two years, we aimed to predict fetuin-A in the natural senescence process with vascular especially aortic aging and possible affected inflammation markers.

-Materials and methods: A total of 16 Wistar albino rats were equally divided into two groups as the young group and the elderly group.
-The thoracic aorta was excised.
-The effect of aging on the aorta, proliferation, oxidative stress, and inflammation markers were evaluated using the real-time polymerase chain reaction method.
-Histological examination was performed to confirm the findings related to aging, and serum sampling was performed to determine fetuin-A levels.
+Methods: Sixteen Wistar albino rats were equally divided into two groups as the young group and the elderly group.
+The thoracic aorta was excised for analysis.
+The effect of aging on the aorta, proliferation, oxidative stress and inflammation markers were evaluated by Real Time Polymerase Chain Reaction method.
+Histological evaluation was performed to confirm the findings related to aging, and serum sampling was performed to determine fetuin-A levels.

 Results: Interleukin-6 levels which are an inflammatory markers were also lower in elderly group (1,007 versus 0,099; p=0,000 ) and there was a correlation between fetuin-A and interleukin-6 levels (r: 0,56; p=0,03).
 While there was no significant difference of antioxidant capacity assessed by superoxide dismutase-1, the oxidative stress markers were significantly higher in elderly rats than young’s ( Inducible nitric oxide synthase: 1 vs. 812,3, p=0,006; endothelial nitric oxide synthase: 0,98 vs. 3,65, p=0,001).
 There was a correlation between fetuin-A and endothelial nitric oxide synthase (r:-0,56; p=0,024).